rachelkelly/pyladiespdx-books/README.md

 I. Purpose and Introduction
 II.
 Code of Conduct
 III.
+How to get started
+IV.
 What has been done
-IV.
-What needs doing
+V. What needs doing
-V. Recommended Tutorials
+VI.
+Recommended Tutorials
+VII.
+Attribution

 ### I. Purpose and Introduction
 The purpose of the app is to manage the vast quantity of technical books which the PyLadies